bccp/nbodykit/docs/source/api/api.rst

 .. currentmodule:: nbodykit.cosmology

-The main cosmology object is
+The main cosmology object relies on the functionality of the :mod:`classylss` package, which provides a binding of the `CLASS CMB Boltzmann code <http://class-code.net>`_.
+The syntax largely follows that used by CLASS.
+Below, we list the main cosmology class, as well as its attributes and methods:

 .. autosummary::